Larry Dierker: Managerial career

+Dierker believed strongly in his team's chances for 2000 despite the trades of Mike Hampton, Derek Bell, and Carl Everett.
+The team blundered early and lost 90 games.

-Dubiously, he has the most postseason appearances for a manager without winning a single postseason series (four).
-Dierker cited a variety of issues that saw the Astros win two postseason games in his tenure, ranging from pitching to media exposure while also believing it to be just a stroke of bad luck.
+He has the most postseason appearances for a manager without winning a single postseason series (four).
+Dierker cited a variety of issues that saw the Astros win two postseason games (Game 2 of the 1998 National League Division Series (NLDS) and Game 1 of the 1999 NLDS) in his tenure, ranging from pitching to media exposure while also believing it to be just a stroke of bad luck.

 On October 19, 2001, Dierker resigned, which occurred under direct urging by Astros owner Drayton McLane after he was approached by players such as Biggio about the differences they had with Dierker over baseball philosophy; Dierker acknowledged that some players were beginning to get tired of him.
+He had bristled at the media in the last days of the season, most notably with fan reaction by Astros fans at seeing Barry Bonds tie the season home run record (70) at Minute Maid Park (conversely, Biggio said the fans were "awesome" on that occasion).
+A question about using Mike Jackson instead of Octavio Dotel in the eighth inning of Game 1 of the subsequent NLDS led to a bit of snapping back that he looked back on with regret.
+While he had one year left on his contract, he decided to leave, stating, "it would have been hard to create the right atmosphere."

 Later career

 In 1998, he was inducted into the Texas Sports Hall of Fame.
 Dierker penned a book entitled This Ain't Brain Surgery, which detailed his baseball career as a pitcher and a manager.
 He later wrote My Team, in which he ruminated on the greatest players he had been witness to in his years of baseball.

 After a short period where Dierker had terminated relations with the club, as of 2015, the Astros' website lists Dierker as employed by them in the role of Special Assistant to the President, Reid Ryan.

 In 2017, Dierker and Benjamin Scardello created a podcast called 49's Fastball in which Dierker shares baseball stories he researched going back to the early years of baseball.

-The stories include a wide range of subjects and little known "back story" narratives about Players, Stadiums, Records, Promos and Unusual Events, Pitching, Openers and Debuts, Hitting, and All-Star Games.
+The stories include a wide range of subjects and little-known "back story" narratives about Players, Stadiums, Records, Promos and Unusual Events, Pitching, Openers and Debuts, Hitting, and All-Star Games.

 SABR Houston honored him by naming a chapter in Dierker's name.

+Personal life

+Dierker, while pitching, attended the University of California, Santa Barbara and University of Houston.

+He was married to Judy Dierker for 42 years until her death in December 2017.
+He has three children and five grandchildren.